Saketh-Reddy-Bejadi/GDSC-Veecsha/README.md

 # GDSC-Veecsha
 <h3>🚀Hey there!
-Take a look at our awesome website deployed through Git Pages: <a href="https://saketh-reddy-bejadi.github.io/GDSC-Veecsha/" >GDSC-Veecsha</a>🌐.
+Take a look at our website deployed through Git Pages: <a href="https://saketh-reddy-bejadi.github.io/GDSC-Veecsha/" >GDSC-Veecsha</a>🌐.
 Explore the magic! ✨</h3>